| || || |

 - dissolution of contract, betrayal, cancelled betrothal, divorce, distrust

-- disputes, broken promises; inability to reach agreement
+- disputes, treachery, broken promises; inability to reach agreement

 - exploitative compromise; prostitution